davettt/quotes-manager/README.md

 ## What It Does

 - 💾 **Save & organize quotes** with rich context (source, notes, categories)
-- 🤖 **AI-powered intelligence** - automatic categorization, duplicate detection, and author identification
+- 🤖 **AI-powered intelligence** - automatic categorization, duplicate detection, and enhanced author identification with web search fallback
 - 📅 **Daily inspiration** - see a different quote each day (no repeats for 21 days)
 - 🔍 **Smart search** - find quotes by keyword, category, or author
 - 💡 **AI explanations** - get deep insights into what quotes mean